 On the subject of all these folks being inspired by Burnett, she tells Barger, "It’s very flattering, but my feeling is if I had never been born, they'd still be doing what they're doing.
 But I'm thrilled that they're so kind.
 Their words and everything.
 But as I say, if I hadn't been around, they'd still be doing what they're doing."

-What will fans see on the Carol Burnett's 90th birthday special?
+What did fans see on Carol Burnett's 90th birthday special?

 "I was pretty gobsmacked by the whole thing," Burnett says about the special.
 "It was almost surreal at times.
 I was thrilled with some of the videos.
 I can't even quote all of them, but it was a thrill to see."

-It will also feature some of Burnett’s best-known songs, including ones from the movie Annie (she played the dastardly Miss Hannigan) and The Carol Burnett Show theme song "I’m So Glad We Had This Time Together."
+It also featured some of Burnett’s best-known songs, including ones from the movie Annie (she played the dastardly Miss Hannigan) and The Carol Burnett Show theme song "I’m So Glad We Had This Time Together."

 "I can't wrap my head around it," Burnett said about the special celebrating her decade-spanning career.
 "I keep feeling like I'm 11…I feel very fortunate, and I've said this before: I'm happy.
 I've got all my parts.
 My hips, I've got my knees, my brain.
 So far, so good."